 I finally left my old Corps with very mixed feelings in late August, and poor Sandy was nearly in tears as we parted on the quayside in Bombay.
 The troopship, full when it arrived, sailed out comparatively empty which helped to make the voyage zigzagging across the Indian Ocean an enjoyable one .We certainly penetrated latitudes south of the Cape of Good Hope before switching north through the Mozambique Channel to Durban.
 We stayed in the rest camp there for a week under orders to remain within its precincts until 10am each day in case orders for departure should have arrived.
 Otherwise we came and went ad lib.
 We explored the town and several beaches to the south and roamed around the neighbouring sugar plantations.
-The eventual move was by train to Cape Town involving two nights and a day, enabling us to see some thing of the Veldt, and the dry stony Karoo before our final embarkation.
+The eventual move was by train to Cape Town involving two nights and a day, enabling us to see some thing of the Veldt, and the dry stony Karoo before descending into a lush green valley full of vineyards.
+We spent another week in a rest camp before our final embarkation.
 The white South Africans we met were one and all charming people only too pleased to drive us around, provide meals and the entree to their exclusive clubs.
 Also recordable is the fact that my last shivering fit occurred on the Cape Town quayside preparatory to boarding.
 I had to sit on my suit case terrified lest I be rejected as sick person.
 Many months were to pass before the anaemic after-effects of malaria subsided.

-&lt;sup>88 Gran Smith, Peg's mother
+88 Gran Smith, Peg's mother